 Historically, 80% of our admitted students receive financial aid.
 While the SSS formula also looks at family assets, students from families making under $50,000 a year are likely to qualify for 100% financial aid, including a stipend for books, travel, and other necessities.

-The financial aid application is due at the same time as the Glacier Bay Year application: November 30th, 2021.
+The financial aid application is due at the same time as the Glacier Bay Year application: for early applicants, January 1st, 2023.
+For the general deadline, March 1st, 2023.

 To Apply for Financial Aid